org-mushroom-kingdom/ttn-workflows/README.md

 `gh workflow run non-main-workflow.yml --ref <branch-name> -f notes="Triggered by Github CLI call" -f triggered-by-api=true -f perform-server-check=<true or false>`

-ref is the branch
+TODO FORMATTING

-TODO -f
+ref is the branch or tag name that contains the [version of] the workflow you'd like to run.
+For this scenario, there's essentially only one version of our workflow that we're concerned with, that being the one on our feature branch.
-TODO gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
+TODO -f is the --raw-field key.
+It is used to add a string parameter in key=value format TODO gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
 TODO say this is basically a wrapper of an API call